runozo/pyVmeter/README.md

 # Install

-On Ubuntu like distros you may need to "sudo apt-get install libasound2-dev" to install pyalsaaudio.
+On Ubuntu like distros you may need to ``sudo apt-get install libasound2-dev`` to install pyalsaaudio.

-Then "pip install -r requirements.txt".
+Then ``pip install -r requirements.txt``

 # Usage

+``python vmeter.py``

-Just turn your mic on and watch your term drawing a level bar :)
+Then, just turn your mic on and watch your term drawing a level bar :)